Chart Color Schemes

 Shortland displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Shortland's dwelling structure, as per the latest Census, comprised 69.9% houses and 30.1% other dwellings.
+Shortland's dwelling structures, as per the latest Census evaluation, consisted of 69.9% houses and 30.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro NSW had 70.5% houses and 29.5% other dwellings.
-Home ownership in Shortland stood at 27.2%, with mortgaged dwellings at 33.9% and rented ones at 38.9%.
+Home ownership in Shortland was at 27.2%, with the rest mortgaged (33.9%) or rented (38.9%).
 The median monthly mortgage repayment was $1,679, below Non-Metro NSW's average of $1,962.
-The median weekly rent figure in Shortland was $377, compared to Non-Metro NSW's $400.
-Nationally, Shortland's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median weekly rent was $377, compared to Non-Metro NSW's $400.
+Nationally, Shortland's mortgage repayments were lower at $1,679 than the Australian average of $1,863, while rents were higher at $377 than the national figure of $375.

 Frequently Asked Questions - Housing